datasektionen/bawang-content/en/chapter/val/body.md

 # Current elections

 Elections are done through [the chapters election system](https://val.datasektionen.se).
-Ballot-box voting for Chapter president, vice president, and treasurer are done through [durn.datasektionen.se](https://durn.datasektionen.se).
+Ballot-box voting for Chapter president, vice president, treasurer, and representatives in the Student Union Council are done through [durn.datasektionen.se](https://durn.datasektionen.se).

 If you have any questions, email [valberedare@datasektionen.se](mailto:valberedare@datasektionen.se).